Chinese Angelica (Angelica Root)

 Angelica Root helps to regulate menstruation, amenorrhea and dysmenorrhea.
 It is also indicated for other syndromes caused by Blood Deficiency and Blood Stasis before or after delivery.

-Fourthly, Angelica Root can help to cure ulcers and sores, especially ulcers without burst of pus due to Blood Deficiency.
+Angelica Root can help to cure ulcers and sores, especially ulcers without burst of pus due to Blood Deficiency.
 This is because the herb can promote blood circulation, remove swelling, alleviate pain, and improve tissue generation.

-Fifthly, Angelica Root can help to relieve constipation caused by Blood Deficiency with intestinal Dryness.
+Angelica Root can help to relieve constipation caused by Blood Deficiency with intestinal Dryness.
 By tonifying blood and moistening Dryness, this herb can nourish intestines to smooth stools.

 Modern studies have also found that Angelica Root may promote wound healing by encouraging the creation of new blood vessels.
-There is also some early evidence that suggests that Angelica Root can promote the healing of diabetic foot wounds.
+There is also some early evidence suggests that Angelica Root can promote the healing of diabetic foot wounds.

 Angelica Root may also provide protection against osteoarthritis and rheumatoid arthritis.
 The herb may help to prevent further joint damage and decrease inflammation as well.